run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/download-software.md

-Title: Software download
+Title: Software and Download

-# Software download
+# Software and Download

 !!! warning